WaleedMuslem/ADL1_Quiz/Documents/Functional_Specification.md

   <tr>
       <th>N06</th>
       <th>Choose an answer</th>
-      <th>The function that checks weather the chosen option is the right one by comparing it to the answer that is stored in the database</th>
+      <th>The function that checks wither the chosen option is the right one by comparing it to the answer that is stored in the database</th>
   </tr>
   </table>